NFL Free Agency Frenzy And Trade Tracker For Monday (March 9)

 Free agent contracts can’t be announced until the start of the NFL’s new league year on Wednesday, but the floodgates opened Monday with teams officially permitted to “start” negotiating with players/agents.

-That has kicked off a spate of related moves with several high-profile free agents being retained by their teams, others already finding new homes, trades flying, another expensive quarterback released, etc.
+That has kicked off a spate of related moves with several high-profile free agents being retained by their teams, others already finding new homes, trades continuing to fly, another expensive quarterback released, etc.

 Stay up to date on all the latest moves here!